 Swatches: these allow users to see products up close, in all their glory.
 Swatches allow users to view all the small and finer details of a product, such as the texture and colour variants.
-These are all important features which can aid their decision-making process.
+These are all important features that can aid their decision-making process.

-Product Graphics: graphics are a brilliant way to emphasise your offering, they take a body of text and condense it neatly into a graphics which is visually appealing while also being easy to digest.
+Product Graphics: graphics are a brilliant way to emphasise your offering, they take a body of text and condense it neatly into graphics which is visually appealing while also being easy to digest.

-Get The Look: Use colour pallets or items, put things together in a graphic which would suit a particular room or style.
+Get The Look: Use colour pallets or items, put things together in a graphic that would suit a particular room or style.
 Make it easy for the users to create a look, but provide them with all the ingredients required.

 Being consistent across your entire website is crucial, from your tone of voice to the imagery and video content that you use on-site too.
 Your website should tell your story and remain consistent while doing so.
 Any inconsistencies on your website will ring alarm bells to the end-users and can be confusing.
 To remain consistent you need to define your aesthetic and tone of voice, then communicate these through every piece of content and assets.

 When the elements of your brand are aligned and the website experience is effortless, that is often the mark of a designer’s authenticity and a cohesive brand package.
 When the fonts, colour and tone of a site are cohesively designed, the result is a recognizable and compelling space that inspires the user.

 Having a responsive website isn’t something specific to the interior industry.
 This is important regardless of the sector in which you operate.